 Install a Drainage System

 Another common drainage system is a curtain drain.
 While your drain tile is mainly for keeping groundwater away from your foundation, a curtain drain is typically designed for dealing with surface water.
-Contact a professional waterproofing company to discuss other drainage option.
+Contact a professional waterproofing company to discuss other drainage options.

 Waterproof the Walls